Trump Official Lynne Patton Responds to Omarosa's New Abridged Tape

 THE TAPE

-All the tapes are cut short and the ‘n’ word is not specifically mentioned.
+All the tapes released so far are cut short and the ‘n’ word is not specifically mentioned in the latest one in the next clip.
 It’s hard to know if Omarosa and/or CBS do selective editing.

 LYNNE PATTON’S STATEMENT MONDAY